 Monday, September 21, 2009

 Everyone has an opinion on what it takes to become successful in art licensing.
 What is deemed success to one artist is not necessarily considered success to another.
 Thus, it is important for you as an artist to read different opinions from art licensing experts so that you can make choices on what will work best for you.
 Read the following article by art agent John Haesler of MHS Licensing on what he feels an artist must do in order to achieve success in art licensing.
-At the bottom of this post are links to articles by other art licensing experts who offer their opinions.

 What Does it Take to Make it in Art Licensing?